sachindsilva/CN-Lab-Simulation/README.md

 ```
 <hr>

-- [x] The above 👆 sequence of steps as mentioned is intended for program execution. 🙆‍♀️.
+- [x] The above 👆 sequence of steps as mentioned is intended for program execution on terminal only... 🙆‍♀️.
 <hr>

 > - ## HOW TO RUN NETWORK ANIMATION - SIMULATOR..